divakarrana/HackathonIdeas/hackathon-ideas/README.md

 2. Builds the app for production to the `build` folder.
 3. It correctly bundles App in production mode and optimizes the build for the best performance.
 4. Your app is ready to be deployed!
-5. You can also run this application as production ready app by saying `npm run start:prod`

 ## Future prospect